 Thanks to the maps that the INAH we can give more precise information about the route.
 Get ready for a tour of the underworld and don't miss the essentials of Balankanché caves.

-Travel Balancanche caves
+Itinerary Balancanche caves

 The Balankanche caves It is a space adapted for tourism of all conditions, something that does not happen in these cavities that usually have a little more adventure component.

 The route of more than 1 kilometer is made by an illuminated concrete path that takes you through the different galleries where some of the findings of the cave are displayed.
 There are schedules to visit the caves: the guided tours are in Spanish, English and French through an audio that honestly sounds terrible and contributes little.

 It will be that I am very well used to other types of caves, but the visit to the Balankanche caves disappointed me.
 A small museum site in the tourist parador at the entrance gives a little light on the history of the place.